setavenger/BIP0352-light-client-specification/README.md

 # BIP0352 Light Client Specification (WIP)
-This repo has the goal to define a spec for a BIP 0352 Silent Payment light client.
+This repo has the goal to define a spec for a BIP 0352 Silent Payment (SP) light client.
 Additionally this repo should be a place for developers to inform themselves on the particularities on developing a light client for Silent Payments.
 This is not a repo where the entire protocol specification will be rehashed, but rather a place where special nuances will be highlighted, especially those relevant for light client developers.
 You can find the [BIP](https://github.com/josibake/bips/blob/silent-payments-bip/bip-0352.mediawiki) here.

 ## About BIP 0352